backupbrew/switchbrew/Internet Browser.md

         "1\_2\_3".
   - The main RW- section appears to be basically the same minus addrs.

-wkc\_peer.nro from memory:
+All of the other NROs were updated in FS with only the following
+changes:

   - The R-X section is identical to the previous version except for the 0x10-byte block in the NRO header.
   - The R-- section only had version values in "/release\_{ver}/" strings updated, see the for\_cruiser path mentioned for WebKit NRO above.
-The only other change was that a 0x10-byte block was updated.
+The only other change was that a 0x10-byte block following a "GNU" string was updated.
-  - The first 0x46000-bytes in the RW- section are the same as before besides addrs.
-This is the region prior to the memory-mirror block in this section, which has permissions=none.

 #### FS